jwilliamsresearch/blog/_posts/2024-10-12-website-architecture-overview.md

 displaytheme: '#2d3142'
 maskimage: architecture.png
 icon: bi-pc-display-horizontal
-lastupdate: 2024-10-20
+lastupdate: 2025-01-25
 updatereason: "Changed post icon.
-Updated lists."
+Updated lists.
+New title."
 ---
 You may have realised while browsing this website that it has been recently updated and under development.
 The new website has been designed to enhance the presentation of research conducted and support more engaging overviews of my work.
 As part of this process, the website has undergone several improvements in technology and domain organisation.